-In the film, the father sexually abuses the android robot.
-It would be disturbing no matter what age the android appeared to be, but the fact of the matter is, she is meant to be a 10-year-old little girl, and that absolutely sickens me.
+In the movie, the father sexually abuses the girl android robot.
+It would be disturbing no matter what age the android appeared to be, but the fact of the matter is, she's meant to be a 10-year-old little girl, and that absolutely sickens me.

 Elli is meant to replace the man’s actual daughter, which leads us to believe that the father was sexually abusing his own daughter years ago.

-To make matters even worse, Elli is meant to replace the man’s actual daughter, which leads us to believe that the father was sexually abusing his own daughter years ago.
+To make matters even worse, Elli is meant to replace the man’s actual daughter, which leads us to believe that the father was sexually abusing his own daughter years ago (and couldn't bear to stop, hence the robot replacement).
 Our horrible suspicion is confirmed when Elli has memories that have been programmed into her by the father from the daughter’s actual memory: Elli’s voice is heard saying “Mum doesn’t need to know everything.”
 Cue stomachs churning everywhere.

 Despite what Wollner may have thought, her film is neither artistic nor thought-provoking.
 On the contrary, this film is absolute garbage and a disgusting embarrassment to our society as a whole.
 What in the world was Wollner thinking?
 The sexual exploitation of children in film, even if they are meant to be an android, is horrific and inappropriate.